EricHuang2FG/Predicting-the-Remaining-Useful-Life-of-Turbofan-Engines-Using-Neural-ODEs/README.md

-# Predicting the Remaining Useful Life of Jet Turbofan Engines Using Depth-Continuous Neural ODEs
+# Predicting the Remaining Useful Life (RUL) of Jet Turbofan Engines Using Depth-Continuous Neural ODEs

 ## Introduction